 - Supreme Court of Western Australia, Federal and High Courts of Australia, Solicitor of the Senior Courts of England and Wales, and Registered Foreign Lawyer (Singapore)

-"he is technically excellent, but what sets him apart and makes him a trusted adviser is how he gets the mix between legal and commercial just right"
+"technically excellent … a trusted adviser [who] gets the mix between legal and commercial just right"

 Legal 500 — recommended for his "outstanding reputation in oil and gas transactions"